Harikantipudi/Sentiment-Analysis-Web-App-and-Docker-Container/Readme.md

-Implementing and Building a Sentiment Analysis app using Flask and containerizing using Docker
+## Implementing and Building a Sentiment Analysis app using Flask and containerizing using Docker

+### Install requirements.txt and proceed